loyaldept/loyaldept/README.md

 ### 🧬 About Me

-I studied **Finance & Computer Science** — the intersection where I build everything.
+I studied **Econ & Computer Science** — the intersection where I build everything.

 Became the **youngest intern at Deloitte**, then built my first startup — which got **acquired when I was 19**.
 Now I'm building enterprises, getting liquid, and gearing up to play the big game.